cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpreload.md

 **`-p port`**

-The Greenplum Database coordinator port.
+The Cloudberry Database coordinator port.
 If not specified, the value of the `PGPORT` environment variable is used.
 If the value is not available, an error is returned.

 **`{-t | --table-file } path_to_file`**

-The location and name of file containing list of schema qualified table names to reload and the column names to reorder from the Greenplum Database.
+The location and name of file containing list of schema qualified table names to reload and the column names to reorder from the Cloudberry Database.
 Only user defined tables are supported.
 Views or system catalog tables are not supported.

 If indexes are defined on table listed in the file, `gpreload` prompts to continue.